 I teach art and music at a Montessori based school in Indianapolis, Indiana.
 My kids, 4 & 9, go with me.
 It's the most challenging, rewarding, and intense gig that I've ever had.
 It's an all day event, daily.

 I have taught music at the school, on and off, mostly on, for 20 years.
 When the art job opened up five years ago, I jumped in, once the team was convinced that I could do it.
 And, I can do it.
 Can't wait to get there.
 The position was built for an experiential explorer.

 I inherited a hoarder's nest of art materials.
 Much, I had no idea what to do with.
-Four years in, I've finally organized it, figured out what does what, and I have now taken up hoarding for anything that could possibly be used to make art.
+Five years in, I've finally organized it, figured out what does what, and I have now taken up hoarding for anything that could possibly be used to make art.
 The hoard is large.
 Large.
 But, I don't have a problem.
 I'm prepared for the artpocalypse.

 So, now, daily, we make art and music.
 We study...the elements, the principles, the processes.
 We figure stuff out.
 We practice.
 I practice.
 It transforms me daily, and my intent is to transmit this to everyone I work with, directly or indirectly.
 Ah the intangibles.
 And I produce works in the in-between (the gaps between the endless tasks of parenting and teaching)...incremental creativity.